The Rev. Canon Barnabas Hunt

 The Fourth Bishop of San Diego, The Rt.
 Rev. James Mathes, said, “Like so many, my heart is heavy as I grieve the passing of our brother, Barnabas Hunt.
 We were richly blessed by his quiet, calm, loving and completely present manner.
 He was simply a holy man.
 Faithful to his vows as a monk and priest, he lived a Christ-centered life that was a powerful witness.
 I feel so fortunate to have been his friend and to have had his companionship in ministry.
 I will dearly miss him.
 May he Rest in Peace.”

-In addition to his brother and sister-in-law, Father Hunt is survived by his brother in the Society of St. Paul, The Reverend Canon Andrew Rank.
+In addition to his brother and sister-in-law, Father Hunt is survived by his brother in the Society of St. Paul, the Rev. Canon Andrew Rank.

 A memorial service will be held for Father Hunt at St. Paul’s Episcopal Cathedral on Friday, Aug.
 20 at 11 a.m.